 Any links in this post to a merchant may contain an affiliate link, which means that if you click on that link and then buy something, I may earn a commission from it.
 However, all opinions in this link are 100% mine and 100% honest.
 If I didn't believe in a particular product, I wouldn't recommend it to you.

-Welcome to football season!
-Personally, I feel the best level of football to watch is college.
-A big part of makes college football special is the pageantry and excitement that goes along with it.
-From the marching bands and cheerleaders to tailgating with old friends, the college football experience is much more than just a game.
-Here are some tips for getting the most out of your college football experience this season.
+College football is so much fun to watch!
+The pageantry and excitement that goes along with it makes it so special and unique.
+From the marching bands and cheerleaders to tailgating with old friends, the college football experience is so much more than just a game.
+To help you experience it to the fullest, here are some smart ways to get the most out of your college football experience this season.

 What Color Should I Wear?